tarakit/myportfolio/README.md

 -  [ ] MacOS (probably)
 -  [X] IOs

-##  Wanna Contribute? 🚀
-  You can contribute by doing one of the following:
-  - Starring the repository ⭐
-  - Forking the repository 🍴
-  - Creating an Issue ❌
-  - Creating a Pull Request ✔

 ## Web Set up
   Run the following commands to use the latest version of the Flutter SDK from the beta channel and enable web support: